Skip to site content

 Reduced substance use

-Reduced blood-borne infection transmission
+Reduced infectious disease transmission

 • Data shows a 50% reduction in HIV and HCV incidence with the use of SSPs.
-Transmission is further reduced by over two-thirds when combined with medication-assisted treatment programs1.
+Transmission is further reduced by over two-thirds when combined with medication-assisted treatment programs.
 This reduces healthcare costs and the overall burden of disease.

-Improved public safety (i.e. less litter)
+Improved public safety

 Opioid overdose prevention

-• Through naloxone education and dispensing
+• Expanded naloxone education and dispensing efforts

-Enhanced support for those in need
+Enhanced support

 Sample Program Documents (provided by Red Lake Hospital)